-The Coming COVID-19 Higher Ed Disaster
+The Coming COVID-19 Higher-Ed Disaster

-If you want a good, if rough, idea of the practical consequences of the COVID-19 pandemic’s effect on state and local governments and their services, you can take a look at what happened during and after the Great Recession not that long ago.
-And one of the most visible effects of that deep slump was a severe under-investment in public higher education that led to sharply increased tuition and then in student loan debt.
+If you want a good, if rough, idea of the practical consequences of the COVID-19 pandemic’s effect on state and local governments and their services, you can take a look at what happened not that long ago during and after the Great Recession.
+And one of the most visible effects of that deep slump was a severe underinvestment in public higher education that led to sharply increased tuition and then student-loan debt.
 Some states (typically those governed by Democrats) reinvested in higher ed when the economy recovered; others (typically those governed by Republicans) did not.
 As Paul Friga noted in the Chronicle of Higher Education, the net effect was a system strained to the breaking point:

 Increasing tuition will no longer be an option for higher education in dealing with the current economic meltdown — primarily because families cannot afford to handle the burden.
 Tuition for all institutions jumped nearly 30 percent between 2007-8 and 2014-15, while real median income fell roughly 6.5 percent over the same time period.
 In 2020, student debt increased to more than $1.6 trillion, and as shown below, the increases in college costs and tuition have far outgrown corresponding increases in family incomes.